 Example of a Table of Contents

-5. It is also a good idea to add page numbers to the document to compliment the table of contents.
+5. It is also a good idea to add page numbers to the document to complement the table of contents.
 To do so, choose “Page Number” from the Insert tab on the ribbon.

 List Formatting